Mehtab Kaur: Marriage

 After entering into a matrimonial alliance with the Kanhaiya Misl, Ranjit Singh wanted to consolidate his position further which could only be done by drawing some other misl to his side.
-He made suggestions to head of the Nakais and early in 1797 took a second wife, who was the sister of the Nakai Sardar Gyan Singh Sandhu- with whom he was betrothed to for some time.
-The marriage turned out to be more successful than the first.
-His second wife bore his mother's name: Raj Kaur.
-She was renamed Datar Kaur and was warmly known as Mai Nakain and turned into Ranjit's most loved wife.
+He made suggestions to head of the Nakais and early in 1797 took a second wife, who was the sister of the Nakai Sardar Gyan Singh Sandhu- with whom he was betrothed for some time.
+The second marriage not only provided Ranjit Singh more political power but a more successful marriage as Datar Kaur become Ranjit Singh's most favorite wife and mother of his heir, Kharak Singh.